triton-inference-server/server/docs/walkthrough.md

 6. Run Model Analyzer to find the best configurations for our model

-While Model Analyzer comes pre-installed in the SDK container and supports various modes of connecting to a Triton server, for simplicity we will use install Model Analyzer in our `server` container to use the `--triton-launch-mode=local` flag.
+While Model Analyzer comes pre-installed in the SDK (client) container and supports various modes of connecting to a Triton server, for simplicity we will use install Model Analyzer in our `server` container to use the `local` (default) mode.
 To learn more about other methods of connecting Model Analyzer to a running Triton Server, see the `--triton-launch-mode` Model Analyzer flag.

 ```bash